tjpoisal/stackmax/README.md

-# StackMaxx Web App
+# StackMax Web App

-StackMaxx is an AI-powered extreme couponing web app designed to help users maximize savings by intelligently stacking coupons, rebates, and loyalty rewards.
+StackMax is an AI-powered extreme couponing web app designed to help users maximize savings by intelligently stacking coupons, rebates, and loyalty rewards.
 This is a modern React application built using Vite and styled with Tailwind CSS.

 ## 🚀 Features